-The Creative Careers Programme (CCP) exists to inform and inspire young people about careers that they may have never even heard of, and the skills and qualifications they need to succeed in those careers when they leave school.
+Discover!
+Creative Careers exists to inform and inspire young people about careers in the creative industries.
+It aims to showcase creative careers unknown to many and to explain what skills and qualifications they need to succeed in those careers when they leave school.

-Through a programme of practical activities and resources, the CCP will inform young people directly about the opportunities in this world-leading sector through meaningful encounters with industry professionals, online tools, training and support for teachers, parents, guardians and careers professionals, support for employers and more.
+Through a programme of practical activities and resources, Discover!
+Creative Careers informs young people directly about the opportunities in this world-leading sector through meaningful encounters with industry professionals, online tools, training and support for teachers, parents, guardians and careers professionals, employers and more.

-The programme has been kick-started with funding from the Department for Digital, Culture, Media and Sport and has been shaped and supported directly by creative businesses, institutions, trade bodies and individuals across England.
-Together, we will ensure that careers in the creative economy are more accessible to a wider range of people and that we maximise the creative talent of the next generation.
+The programme, known as the Creative Careers Programme, was kick-started with funding from the Department for Digital, Culture, Media and Sport in 2019 and has been shaped and supported directly by creative businesses, institutions, trade bodies and individuals across England.

 In 2020/21 the programme was developed further.
 Arts Council England funded a video programme to be used in schools during National Careers Week in March 2021.